clium/ckv/README.md

 This is a multi-line comment
 */

-// This is a variable whose value is always a string var xyz = abc

 THIS_IS_A_KEY =
   After a tab, starts the value
   Value can be spanned across multiple lines.
   Every tabbed line in continuation is part of value of THIS_IS_A_KEY.

 #[some_attribute(args_to_attribute)]
 ATTRIBUTE_EXAMPLE_KEY =